rita-bi/Data-Science-for-Business/README.md

 Customer relationships don’t end at acquisition.
 These projects help uncover what keeps users engaged and what drives long-term value:

 - Analysing key engagement metrics and behavioural triggers linked to retention
-- Modelling churn risk and customer lifetime value
+- Modeling data to extract product trends and preferences and how these link to engagement
 - Providing actionable recommendations to boost retention, satisfaction, and loyalty